tsallc/phonelist/README.md

 pnpm test test/update.test.ts # Tests for the update logic
 ```
 All tests for implemented features (validation, export, update) are currently passing.
+**Note:** 2 tests related to the refactored update logic are currently failing and require investigation.

 ---